How can I pay for services?

 A number of grants support funding for music therapy services.
 Please do not hesitate to ask for my assistance in applying for a grant.
 Reach out to our director at Noel@amusictherapy.com for a list of grants.

 Core Medicaid does NOT cover music therapy services in Virginia at this time.
-As of February 2022, we are in the process of applying for Medicaid to cover Early Intervention services (Birth through 3 years old).
+Medicaid as a developmental service may be available to cover Early Intervention services (Birth through 3 years old).

 HSA, HRA, and FLEXIBLE SPENDING ACCOUNTS

-Our practice is listed as a medical provider/service and can process FSA/HSA/HRA debit and credit cards.
+Our practice is a medical provider/service and can process FSA/HSA/HRA debit and credit cards.
 You can pay with your card directly from your invoice.

 Music Therapy is potentially reimbursable* by some 3rd party medical insurance plans.
 It must be considered an active treatment prescribed by a physician.
 For more details reach out to our director at Noel@amusictherapy.com.